Jimmy Lahoud

 Jimmy Lahoud (born June 1949) is a Lebanese businessman and restaurateur in London, England.
 He has owned restaurants such as Quo Vadis, L'Escargot, and Café St. Pierre (which became Maison Novelli).
-Lahoud is an art collector, displaying his Picasso, Miró, Chagall, Warhol and Matisse pieces in at least one of his restaurants.
 Lahoud is credited for launching the career of celebrity chef Marco Pierre White.
-With White, Lahoud established White Star Line Ltd, which owned the Belvedere Restaurant.
+With White, Lahoud established the company White Star Line Ltd, which owned restaurants L'Escargot, the Belvedere, Criterion, The Mirabelle, Drones and Quo Vadis.
+In 2007, The Mirabelle, Drones and Quo Vadis were sold to Conduit Street Restaurants, owned by Stephen Schaffer and Joseph Ettedgui..
+Lahoud is also an art collector, and artworks by artists including Pablo Picasso, Joan Miró, Marc Chagall, Andy Warhol and Henri Matisse have been displayed in at least one of his restaurants.